 Use lines 36 through 44 to determine whether any of the organization's current year lobbying expenditures are subject to tax.
-File Form 4720 if you need to report and pay the excise tax.
+File Form 4720 if the organization needs to report and pay the excise tax.

 Lines 45 through 50.
 Lines 45 through 50 are used to determine if the organization exceeded lobbying expenditure limits during the 4-year averaging period.